WasatchPhotonics/WasatchUSB/README.md

 WasatchUSB - USB device control from Wasatch Photonics

 This module is intended to provide the absolute bare-minimum, pure python communication with a wasatch photonics device board.
+Also included is a set of command line tools for visualizing data from the spectrometers.

 ![Continuous demo](/wasatchusb/assets/continuous_demo.gif "Spectra and Temperature")

 Feature identification is supported through the scripts/featureid.py file.
 Run this program to dump the current configuration of any feature identification protocol device.

 Usage narrative: